xarray-contrib/xarray.dev/src/posts/gpu-pipeline/index.md

 - GPU Direct Storage (GDS) for optimal performance
 - NVIDIA DALI
-- Support for sharded Zarr with GPU-friendly access patterns.
+- Support for sharded Zarr with GPU-friendly access patterns
-- Work out how to use GDS when reading from cloud object store instead of on-prem disk.
+- Work out how to use GDS when reading from cloud object store instead of on-prem disk
 - GPU-based decompression with nvCOMP

 ## Lessons Learned 💡

 - **Chunking matters!** It really does and can make a huge difference in performance.
+- ** Zarr v3 enables GPU-native workflows**: Zarr v3 currently supports reading data into device (GPU) memory as the final stage of the codec pipeline (by using `zarr.config.enable_gpu()`), but this is not yet fully GPU-native.
+We are working on enabling GPU-native decompression using `nvComp` to eliminate the host-device transfer step.
 - **GPU Direct Storage (GDS)** can be an improvement for data-intensive workflows, but requires some setup and configuration.
-- Compression trade-offs: Using compression can reduce the amount of data transferred, but can also increase the time spent on decompression.
+- **Compression trade-offs**: Using compression can reduce the amount of data transferred, but can also increase the time spent on decompression.
 We found that using Zarr v3 with GPU-based decompression can significantly improve performance.
 - **NVIDIA DALI** is a powerful tool for optimizing data loading, but requires some effort to integrate into existing workflows.
-- CuPy-Xarray integration is still a work in progress, but can be very useful for GPU-native workflows.
+- **CuPy-Xarray integration** is still a work in progress, but can be very useful for GPU-native workflows.
 Please see this PR for more details: [xarray-contrib/cupy-xarray#70](https://github.com/xarray-contrib/cupy-xarray/pull/70).
-- **GPU-native decompression** is a promising area for future work, but requires further development and testing.
+- **GPU-native decompression** is a promising area for future work, but full support (e.g. GPU-side Zstd decompression) requires further development and testing.

 ## Acknowledgements 🙌